 Her groundbreaking expedition was a trip of no return, and Soviet scientists knew this from the start.
 They claimed her death would be humane, that the 250-pound Sputnik 2 would feed the dog and transmit its vitals signs until the oxygen ran out.
 Then she would be fed poisoned dog food that would kill her painlessly.

 For years, people believed the Soviets’ story about the heroic dog and her humane treatment.
 But Laika’s ending was far from dignified and painless.
 At the 2002 World Space Congress in Houston, Tex., former Soviet scientist Dimitri Malashenkov revealed that the dog died within hours of launch because of stress and overheating caused by a faulty and quickly-designed temperature control system.

 Indeed, Malashenkov said, the stray snatched from the streets of Moscow perished within hours.
 The revolutionary sphere didn’t survive, either: After five months of orbiting the planet, it returned on April 4th, 1958, burning up as it entered the atmosphere.

 Though Laika died, her mission paved the way for dramatic advances in space flight.
 Other canine explorers would follow — 36 Soviet “sputpups,” to be exact — and provide the intelligence needed for Gagarin’s eventual mission.

 Years after his historic flight, the cosmonaut pondered his connection with Laika and the other dogs who led the way into space.
 “I still can’t understand who I am,” Gagarin said.
 “The first man, or the last dog?”

-Next, read about Enos, the first chimp to orbit the Earth.
+After learning about Laika the space dog, read about Enos, the first chimp to orbit the Earth.